rsa17826/vex-plus-plus/readme.md

   - scalable
   - **settings**:
-    - **buttonId**: unique identifier for a set of buttons that can be used to activate this.
+    - **buttonId**: unique identifier for a set of buttons that can be used to deactivate this.